hcalex1/level-designer/include/cppitertools/README.md

 in this document.

 #### Guarantees of implementations
-By implementations I mean the objects returned by the API's functions.
+By implementations I mean the Interactives returned by the API's functions.
 All of the implementation classes are move-constructible, not copy-constructible, not assignable.
 All iterators that work over another iterable are tagged as InputIterators and behave as such.